 In this practice we take complaints very seriously indeed and try to ensure that all patients are pleased with their experience of our service.
 When patients complain, they are dealt with courteously and promptly so that the matter is resolved as quickly as possible.
 This procedure is based on these objectives.

-If Martin or Michelle are not available at the time, then the patient will be told when he or she will be able to talk to them, and arrangements will be made for this to happen.
+If a practice manager is not available at the time, then the patient will be told when he or she will be able to talk to them, and arrangements will be made for this to happen.
 The member of staff will take brief details of the complaint and pass them on.
 If we cannot arrange this within a reasonable period or if the patient does not wish to wait to discuss the matter, arrangements will be made for someone else to deal with it, this should normally be a senior member of staff.
-If the complaint relates to Martin, the matter will be referred to Michelle Smith alone, who will work with Peter Burrows on the matter.

 If a complaint is about any aspect of clinical care or associated charges it will normally be referred to the dentist unless the patient does not want this to happen.